flipflopapp/practice-hapijs/README.md

 nodejs server and have written it from scratch.
 The time taken to complete this project was about 2 days.

-The main goal of the project is to parse a markdown and convert it to equivalent html representation.
+The goal of the project is to **parse a markdown and convert it to equivalent html** representation.

 # Setup